 Yes, we do.
 We commonly treat vessels and spider naevi on the chest/décolleté area.
 This is a common site of sun damage and associated vascular changes.
 We also commonly treat Campbell de Morgan spots on the body, including on the arms, shoulders and legs.

 Yes, we have never encountered any problems in this regard.

 At the Chiltern Medical Clinic we specialise in non-burning, no downtime techniques.
 Most of our patients require no anaesthetic for the treatments, and can return immediately to their daily routine.

-The cost of facial vein treatment will be determined at your free consultation, as it is difficult to assess how much treatment will be required until we see the area concerned.
+The cost of facial vein treatment will be determined at your consultation, as it is difficult to assess how much treatment will be required until we see the area concerned.